 Corregidor is an island that belongs to Cavite (according to our tour guide), which was the last military bastion during the Japanese invasion in 1942.
 It is just an hour away from CCP, Pasay, by cruise.
-So when my parents saw a sale Corregidor tour (P1700 from P2500 regular rate) from Sun Cruise Tours last Travel Expo, they decided to take us on one of the most historic islands of the Philippines.
+So when my parents saw a sale Corregidor Island tour (P1700 from P2500 regular rate) from Sun Cruise Tours last Travel Expo, they decided to take us on one of the most historic islands of the Philippines.

 1. Corregidor and it’s still evident war remnants

 Yes, we knew that we became a part of World War II in our history class.
 But it was all just stories we heard and taught until you saw the ruins still evident everywhere on this island.
 We might not be able to experience the war first hand but witnessing the war remnant of once a cinema house, library, bowling alley, and military barracks will make your heart sink.
-The battle was real, and Corregidor will remind you of the severity of it.
+The battle was real, and a Corregidor Island Tour will remind you of the severity of it.

 2. CORREGIDOR ISLAND AND ITS GORGEOUS VIEWS